howtomine/how-to-mine-crypto.co.uk/pages/pages-root-folder/index.md

 widget3:
   title: "Watt Power Supply Should I Use? - Power Supply Guide"
   url: 'https://how-to-mine-crypto.co.uk/power-supply-guide/'
-  image: widget-github-303x182.jpg
+  image: IMG_0009.jpg
-  text: 'eep dive into Power Supplies..
+  text: 'Deep dive into Power Supplies..
 From how to spec a power supply for your rig and what to buy!'
 #
 # Use the call for action to show a button on the frontpage
 #